lizdebiase/agile/README.md

 We brought a highly-skilled, cross-functional team for this effort who have experience in creating modern digital applications.[**_Digital Services Play#7 :Bring in experienced teams_**]
 We created our MVP following responsive design principles.
 We implemented our front-end with the Bootstrap framework to provide a completely responsive experience.
 We conducted usability tests to observe users on these platforms and used Google’s chrome mobile display test tool to emulate the experience of different platforms.

 We closely followed the Digital Services playbook guidelines as detailed in the link below:U.S. Digital Services Playbook (https://playbook.cio.gov)

+###Our Digital Service Plays

+1. *Understand What People Need*
+2. *Address the whole experience, from start to finish*
+3. *Make it simple and intuitive*
+4. *Build the service using agile and Iterative practices*
+5. *Structure budget and contracts to support delivery*
+6. *Assign on leader and hold that person accountable*
+7. *Bring in experienced Teams*
+8. *Choose a modern technology stack*
+9. *Deploy in a flexible hosting environment* 10.*Automate testing and deployments*
+11. *Manage security and privacy through reusable processes*
+12. *Use data to drive decisions*
+13. *Default to open source*

 ** add screenshots of the app
 You can see the responsive web design screenshots here: